Delivering a rock-solid and consistent IU experience

 Each community is required to meet basic operational requirements to maintain its charter.
 Think of the requirements as the nuts and bolts of managing a community.
 The IUAA charters the following types of communities:

-- Affiliate communities: Groups that share a common bond of self-identity or experience.
-For example, IUAA charters the Latino Alumni Association for people who identify as Latino and the Marching Hundred Alumni Association for people who were part of the Marching Hundred marching band.
+- Affiliate communities: These groups share a common bond of self-identity or experience.
+For example, the IUAA charters the Latino Alumni Association and the Marching Hundred Alumni Association.

-- Constituent communities: Constituent groups organize around the academic school or regional campus through which they matriculate.
+- Constituent communities: These groups organize around the academic school or regional campus through which they matriculated.
 For example, The Media School Alumni Association.

-- Geographic communities: These communities are defined by where alumni live.
+- Geographic communities: These groups are defined by where alumni live.
 For example, the Chicago Chapter.

-- All groups must create, submit, and follow an annual budget.
+- All groups must work with their liaison or Campus/School/Unit partner to create an annual budget.

-- All groups must comply with existing IUAA financial policies (signatory authority, contract authorizations, allocations funds usage, drawings, gaming, prizes, and awards, sponsorship, etc.
+- All groups must comply with existing IUAA financial policies (signatory authority, contract authorizations, allocations, funds usage, drawings, gaming, prizes, awards, sponsorship, etc.).

 - Geographic chapters must complete training and maintain compliance with the bi-annual financial reporting process.

-What happens if a group doesn't comply?
-If an alumni group does not complete financial reporting or training for two consecutive fiscal years, the balance of its account will be absorbed into an IUAA Alumni Communities fund and the group’s leadership will be removed.
+What happens if a group doesn’t comply?
+If an alumni group does not complete financial reporting or training for two consecutive fiscal years, the balance of its account will be absorbed into an IUAA communities fund, and the group’s leadership will be removed.
 The IUAA will determine whether to recruit new leadership or dissolve the community.

 - All groups must follow IU and IUAA brand standards by using approved marks, colors, and fonts provided by the IUAA.